alospeaks/cisco-dc-automation/LabGuide/section-1-1-devopstools.md

 ##### Windows Users
 1. Download  and install `mysGit` package.
 Use all the default setting for installation. https://git-for-windows.github.io/
+2. Use all the default during installation.
-2. you should see Git Bash icon on your desktop.
+2. You should see Git Bash icon on your desktop.
 Whenever we say open terminal in this lab guide, please open `git Bash terminal` on windows.

 **Do not open the command line**